Internals of verified computations

 Exact computations for cusp cross sections

-The squareExtensions module provides two special classes to give exact representations of the values involved when computing a cusp cross section.
+The square_extensions module provides two special classes to give exact representations of the values involved when computing a cusp cross section.

 The method find_shapes_as_complex_sqrt_lin_combinations returns a list of shapes as ComplexSqrtLinCombination’s.
 This can be used as input to CuspCrossSection.
 The outputs of CuspCrossSection, including the tilts, will then be of type SqrtLinCombination.